Plains Box Turtle (Terrapene ornata ornata)

 This smallish, terrestrial turtle has a moderately domed shell that is relatively flat on top.
 Coloration varies greatly, but the carapace is typically black or dark brown with yellow lines radiating from the center of each scute.
 The plastron is boldly patterned in black and yellow "brush strokes".
 Head, neck, and limb coloration may include browns, blacks, oranges, and yellows arranged in no clearly discernible pattern.
 Adult males of this species have a slightly concave plastron; bright red eyes; and relatively longer, thicker tail.
 Adult females have a flat plastron; brown or dull red eyes; and relatively shorter, thinner tail.
 Juveniles have a slightly keeled, less-domed carapace than adults.

-A single sub-species, the Ornate Box Turtle (Terrepene ornata ornata) inhabits the state.
+A single sub-species, the Plains Box Turtle (Terrepene ornata ornata) inhabits the state.

 This species is also known as a Terrapin, or (incorrectly) Tortoise.